 The phenomenon

 Description.
-"Bradyseism" comes from the Greek bradýs (βραδύς), meaning "slow," and seismós (σεισμός), meaning "movement."
+"Bradyseism" comes from the Greek bradýs (βραδύς), meaning "slow," and seismós (σεισμός), meaning "tremor."
 It is a ground deformation involving slow lowering (subsidence) phases alternating with more rapid uplift phases.
 Although with specific characteristics, the phenomenon occurs in several volcanic calderas worldwide (e.g., Long Valley, USA; Rabaul, Papua New Guinea), including the Italian Phlegraean Fields.
 Rapid uplift can be followed by several earthquakes (earthquake swarms) that usually do not reach high magnitudes but are very shallow, easily perceived, and could sometimes damage buildings and infrastructure.

 Causes.
 The ground deformations that typify bradyseism, with which seismic activity is associated, are linked to the volcanic dynamic of the caldera.